aidev9/tuts/pydantic-ai-medical-agents/ai_medagents/README.md

 # **MedAgent AI - Multi-Agent Medical Analysis System**

 ## **Overview**
 MedAgent AI is a multi-agent medical assistant that processes patient documents to generate structured diagnoses and medical reports.
-The system utilizes **Pydantic AI** to define specialized medical agents, each focusing on different medical fields.
+The system utilizes **Pydantic** to define specialized medical agents, each focusing on different medical fields.
 A reporting agent compiles findings, and a summary agent provides a patient-friendly version of the report.
-Users can integrate their own OpenRouter API keys for custom AI processing.

 ---